pramnora/txt/README.md

 - If you are using Windows Operating System platform...
 --  open up Notepad word processor
 --  next, inside of the Notepad window, whilst holding down the [Alt] key...; type in the number: 65...a capital letter should appear: A.
 -- ...this means that the ASCII code number which is used to represent the captial letter: 'A'...is the number: 65.
+-- (**NOTE(2)**: Type in the number: 65...not by using the normal keyboard part/but, the 'numbers' keyboard part to the side of the key board.)

 -----